-The Nest Hub Max leads the way in many of the important categories, such as display size, speakers, and additional features.
-The display measures in at 10 inches, with a higher 1280x800 resolution, compared to the 7-inch display of the Nest Hub, with a lower 1024x600 resolution.
+The Nest Hub Max leads the way in many important categories, such as display size, speakers, and additional features.
+The display measures 10 inches, with a higher 1280x800 resolution than the 7-inch display of the Nest Hub, with a lower 1024x600 resolution.

 |Nest Hub Max||Nest Hub|

 |Display||10-inch HD||7-inch LCD (1024x600)|

 |Microphones||2 Far-field||3 Far-field|

 As for the speakers, the Hub Max wins again as it includes two 10W tweeters, along with a built-in 30W woofer.
 On the other hand, the standard Hub only has a single, rear-firing speaker, which sounds okay.
 The Hub Max will help spread your music throughout the room.
 However, both of these support multi-room audio support so that you can have your favorite playlist, YouTube video, or podcast playing everywhere in the house.

 While it may seem that the Hub Max is quickly pulling away when compared to the new Nest Hub, the competition's far from over.
 The first notable change made to the 2nd Gen Nest Hub is an all-new Quad-core ARM CPU equipped with a "high-performance ML hardware engine."
 It's unclear exactly how well this will pan over the long term, but having Google's Machine Learning onboard is sure to help the Nest Hub continue to be the go-to for those wanting a smart display that's actually smart.

 With the upgrade to the 2nd-gen Nest Hub, Google added a far-field microphone, while the Nest Hub Max uses only two microphones.
 Both of these smart displays feature Bluetooth 5.0, along with supporting both 2.4GHz and 5GHz Wi-Fi networks.

 Nest Hub (2nd Gen) vs. Nest Hub Max: Nest integration